nobias-fht/advanced-scripting/docs/course/pipelines/simple_object_tracking/append_file.md

 ## Bonus exercise

-??? question "Add a header to the columns in our file.
+??? example "Add a header to the columns in our file.
 Hint: We will need to do something just after our file is created for the first time.
 How can we know if our file has just been created?
 Take a look at the documentation for the `File` functions and see if something might work?"

-    ```javascript
+    ```javascript hl_lines="4 5 6 7"
     macro "get_mouse_xy [g]" {
       file_name = "path/test_track.txt";